HomeMarketingWhat is a Marketing Plan?

 Direct competitors offer similar products to the same audience.
 Indirect competitors solve the same problem differently.
 For a project management tool, direct competitors might be Asana or Monday.com.
 Indirect competitors?
 Excel spreadsheets, pen and paper, or simply winging it.

 Start with the basics: pricing, features, positioning, and marketing channels.
-But dig deeper.
-What complaints appear in their reviews?
+Then dig deeper.
+What complaints show up in their reviews?
 Which features do customers rave about?
 Where are they weak?

 Mystery shopping works wonders.
 Sign up for competitor trials.
 Join their email lists.
 Contact their sales teams.
 Experience their customer journey firsthand.
 You’ll spot friction points and opportunities they might miss.

-Track their marketing campaigns.
+Track their campaigns.
 Tools like Facebook Ad Library show their current ads.
 Google Alerts notify you of new content or mentions.
-This intelligence helps you anticipate moves and counter effectively.
+This tells you what to anticipate and how to counter it.

-But here’s the kicker: don’t become obsessed.
-Competitor analysis should inform, not dictate your strategy.
+One warning: don’t become obsessed.
+Competitor analysis should inform your strategy, not dictate it.
 If you’re always reacting to competitors, you’ll never lead the market.

-SWOT analysis sounds like business school homework, but it’s actually brilliant in its simplicity.
-Strengths, Weaknesses, Opportunities, Threats—four quadrants that reveal your deliberate position.
+SWOT analysis sounds like business school homework, but it’s genuinely useful in its simplicity.
+Strengths, Weaknesses, Opportunities, Threats: four quadrants that reveal your position.

 Strengths are your superpowers.
 What do you do better than anyone else?
 Maybe it’s customer service, product quality, or market knowledge.
 These aren’t aspirations; they’re current realities backed by evidence.

 Weaknesses require brutal honesty.
 Limited budget?
 Small team?
 Weak brand recognition?
-Acknowledging weaknesses isn’t admitting defeat; it’s identifying areas for improvement or creative workarounds.
+Acknowledging weaknesses isn’t admitting defeat; it’s identifying areas to improve or work around.

-Opportunities exist in market gaps, emerging trends, or competitor weaknesses.
+Opportunities sit in market gaps, emerging trends, or competitor weaknesses.
 Perhaps new regulations favour your approach.
-Maybe shifting consumer preferences align with your values.
-Opportunities are external factors you can exploit.
+Maybe shifting consumer preferences match your values.
+Opportunities are external factors you can use.

 Threats loom as potential disruptions.
 New competitors, changing technology, economic downturns, or shifting regulations.
 You can’t always prevent threats, but you can prepare for them.